 Niagara Dentures- st.cAtharines

-Removable partial dentures are used if you're only missing some of your teeth.
-Removable partial dentures are attached to the surrounding natural teeth.
-The replacement teeth are attached to a pink or gum-colored plastic base, often connected by a metal framework.
+If you're missing only some of your teeth, removable partial dentures may be the perfect solution for you.
+These dentures attach to your remaining natural teeth and feature replacement teeth set on a pink or gum-colored plastic base, often connected by a metal framework.

 Adapting to new dentures may take some time.
 Initially, they might feel somewhat uncomfortable or loose, and you may notice increased saliva flow or minor irritation.
 In such cases, your dentist can make necessary adjustments to enhance comfort.
 Practicing speaking with your dentures, reading aloud in front of a mirror, and biting down when they slip can help you adapt more quickly.

 Your dentist will provide guidance on how long you should wear your new dentures, typically recommending their removal before bedtime to allow your gums to breathe.
 During the adjustment period, dental adhesive may be suggested, although it's not intended for long-term use.

 Proper care is essential to extend the lifespan of your dentures.
 Daily cleaning, including rinsing and brushing to remove plaque and food particles, is crucial.
 Special cleaning brushes and nonabrasive denture cleaners are available.
 Preventing your dentures from drying out is important; you can soak them in cool water or a denture cleanser solution.

 Regular dental visits are still essential, as oral exams can help detect gum disease or oral cancer.
 For those with remaining natural teeth, professional teeth cleanings are necessary to maintain their health.
 Over time, changes in your mouth or jaw alignment may affect denture fit.
 Your dentist will assess their fit and make any necessary adjustments or repairs professionally.

 Remember never to attempt DIY denture repairs, as professional expertise is needed to ensure they fit securely and don't cause further issues.